CLaughter/css-button-library-upgrade/README.md

 # css-button-library-upgrade

-### This repo is a DRY version of a previous Button Library I created
+### This repo is a DRY version of a previous Button Library previously created

+### Though there is no visual change in the rendered display, here

-### It utilizes custom properties and the calc() function to make the css
+### custom properties and the calc() function are utilized to make the css code

 ### much cleaner and easier to modify elements without the need to locate